Gerard Deulofeu: Return to Barcelona

 On 30 June 2017, Deulofeu returned to Barcelona, as the club activated their buy-back clause for him.
 On 21 October, he scored his first goal for the club as he scored the opener in the 2nd minute in a 2–0 win against Málaga.

 Watford

 On 29 January 2018, it was announced that Deulofeu was to join Watford on a loan deal until the end of the season.
 On 5 February 2018, he scored his first goal with Watford in a Premier League 4–1 win against Chelsea.

 On 11 June 2018, Watford signed Deulofeu on a permanent deal for a reported fee of €13 million.
 He was sidelined from the last game of his loan spell until being available for selection again in early October, owing to "foot and hip problems".

 On 22 February 2019, Deulofeu became the first Watford player to score a Premier League hat-trick, scoring three goals in a 5–1 win over Cardiff City.

 Udinese

 In October 2020, Deulofeu joined Udinese on a season-long loan.
 The following January he completed a permanent transfer to the club, signing a three-and-a-half-year contract.

+On 12 July 2023, Deulofeu extended his contract with Udinese until 2026.
+However, he missed the majority of the 2023–24 season due to a knee injury sustained in a match against Napoli in January 2023.
+He was still recovering from the injury in the 2024–25 season.
+On 16 January 2025, his contract with Udinese was terminated by mutual consent.